-Hitch components (If Equipped)
+Hitch Components (If Equipped)

-The following components will be included in certain vehicles.
+The following components are required.
+Some are provided in certain vehicles.

-- A 5/8 inch hitch pin rated to tow up to 21.000 lbs. - A 3 inch drawbar. - A hitch pin sleeve to be used when mounting the 3 inch drawbar. - A clevis pin to help keep the hitch pin in place.
+- A trailer hitch with a 3 inch receiver and 5/8 inch hitch pin rated to tow up to 21,000 lb (9,525 kg). - A hitch pin sleeve stored in the glove box to be used when mounting the 3 inch drawbar. - A cotter pin to help keep the hitch pin in place.